dfcastellanos/MEPLS/doc/tutorial/step5.md

 } // run
 ```

-The `main` function works in the same way as the previous tutorial step, but now we will run
+The `%main()` function works in the same way as the previous tutorial step, but now we will run
 different repetitions in parallel using thread parallelism provided by openMP.
 Different
 repetitions denote different simulation runs with the same parameters but with a different random
 seed.
-For performing several repetitions, we call `run` within a loop.
+For performing several repetitions, we call `%run()` within a loop.
 To perform repetitions in
 parallel, we enclose the loop within an openMP parallel region, as defined by `#pragma omp parallel`
 (see the openMP documentation).
 Within the parallel region, the process will run using several
 threads.
 Since we want a total number of repetitions defined by the `n_rep` parameter, each